PacktPublishing/The-Complete-React-Js-and-Redux-Course---Build-Modern-Web-Apps/README.md

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Find detailed setup instructions for both macOS and Windows
-<LI>A thorough introduction to Flutter, Dart, and the concept behind widgets
-<LI>An overview of built-in widgets and how you may add your own ones
-<LI>Get debugging tips and tricks
-<LI>Page navigation with tabs, side drawers, and stack-based navigation
-<LI>State management solutions
-<LI>Handle and validate user input
-<LI>Connecting your Flutter app to back-end servers by sending Http requests
-<LI>User authentication
-<LI>Add Google Maps
-<LI>Use native device features such as the camera
-<LI>Add beautiful animations and page transitions
+<LI>Build native apps and progressive web apps from one and the same codebase
+<LI>Build native apps for iOS and Android, using Angular and powerful features Ionic 4 offers
+<LI>Dive deeper into Ionic 4 to learn more about core and advanced features
-<LI>See how to publish your app to the app stores </LI></UL></DIV>
+<LI>Test iOS and Android apps on real devices and publish those apps to the app stores of the two platforms </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-This course is designed to take students with no programming/web development experience to accomplished React developers.
+Beginners who want to build and manage a sophisticated Photowall Web Application with React, Redux, and CSS.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-No web development experience required.<br/>This course is designed to take students with no programming/web development experience to accomplished React developers.
+NA

 ## Related Products
-* [The Complete ARKit Course - Build 11 Augmented Reality Apps [Video]](https://www.packtpub.com/application-development/complete-arkit-course-build-11-augmented-reality-apps-video?utm_source=github&utm_medium=repository&utm_campaign=9781789958775)
+* [The Complete iOS 11 and Swift Developer Course - Build 20 Apps [Video]](https://www.packtpub.com/application-development/ionic-4-build-ios-android-and-web-apps-ionic-and-angular-video?utm_source=github&utm_medium=repository&utm_campaign=9781838828943)

+* [Ionic 4 - Build iOS, Android and Web Apps with Ionic and Angular [Video]](https://www.packtpub.com/application-development/ionic-4-build-ios-android-and-web-apps-ionic-and-angular-video?utm_source=github&utm_medium=repository&utm_campaign=9781838828943)

-* [The Complete Web Developer Course 2.0 [Video]](https://www.packtpub.com/web-development/complete-web-developer-course-20-video?utm_source=github&utm_medium=repository&utm_campaign=9781789618594)
+* [The Complete Python and PostgreSQL Developer Course [Video]](https://www.packtpub.com/application-development/ionic-4-build-ios-android-and-web-apps-ionic-and-angular-video?utm_source=github&utm_medium=repository&utm_campaign=9781838828943)

-* [Learn Flutter and Dart to Build iOS and Android Apps [Video]](https://www.packtpub.com/application-development/learn-flutter-and-dart-build-ios-and-android-apps-video?utm_source=github&utm_medium=repository&utm_campaign=9781789951998)